![]() |

 Currently there are about 50 people.
 We have often been wrongly accused of evil because our size is small.
 But we know truth is not by majority vote (2 Peter 2:2), and narrow is the way and few find it (Matthew 7:13-14; Luke 13:24).

-No, as of this date Darwin has never even been arrested.
-Actually, Darwin served as a Probation Officer for several years prior to his full time ministry.
+No, as of this date Darwin has never even been arrested (booked).
+He has been detained (cuffed and/or placed in a police car) for preaching the Truth more than once.
+Prior to his preaching Truth, Darwin served as a Probation Officer for several years.

 No. We live in our own homes.
-Some have guns for hunting.
-Some don't even own a gun.
+Some have guns.
+Some do not.

-We believe in obeying the governing authorities (Romans 13:1-7; 1 Peter 2:13), and we also believe many of the preachers today (like MacArthur, Hayford, Stanley, Catholicism, etc.) that teach a "Christian" can commit suicide and yet still end up in heaven are akin to the type that have served lethal Flavor Aid in the past.
-If they do not actually serve literal suicidal grape drink, they certainly offer the spiritual poison that leads to hell (click here for more on suicide).
+We believe in obeying the governing authorities (Romans 13:1-7; 1 Peter 2:13).
+We also believe many of the preachers today like MacArthur, Hayford, Stanley, Catholicism, etc., that teach a "Christian" can commit suicide and yet still end up in heaven are akin to the type that have served lethal Flavor Aid in the past.
+If they do not actually serve literal suicidal grape drink, they certainly offer the spiritual poison that leads to hell.
+Click here for more on suicide.

 Q8.
 Do you think your theology is 100% correct?